avigupta63/Devops/Git/README.md

 1.INITIALIZEGIT/CLONE REPO
    clone an existing repo using git clone <repo-url>
    OR initializing new repo using git init command ---> .git

  2. EDIT FILES:-
-    Work on ur project file in the working directory.----cd repo---touch new---gglh---
+    Work on ur project file in the working directory.----cd repo---touch new
  3. STAGE CHANGES:-
    use git add or git add . to stage changes  git add <file_name>....multiple files---add----git add .

  4. Commit Changes:-
    used git commit -m "commit msg" to save ur changes to local repo.

  5. Push To Remote :-
    git push

  6. PULL UPDATES:-
     pull updated code from remote repo using command >>> git pull

  7. Branching:-
    create new branch for feature devlopment using >>  git branch <branch name>  ---default--main/master

  8. merge changes:-
    Mearge feature branches to main branch using git merge

  9. Resolve Conflict:-
     git log
      --------------------------------------------------------------------------------------------------------------